|Title||Associate Professor of Education|

 Santa Cruz, CA

-Projects and interests: Education of language minority students in US schools; language and literacy for academic purposes; language policies and practices in community colleges; preparation of K-12 teachers for linguistic diversity; second language acquisition; bilingualism
+Areas of interest: Education of language minority students in US schools; language and literacy for academic purposes; language policies and practices in community colleges; preparation of K-12 teachers for linguistic diversity; second language acquisition; bilingualism.

-Biography, Education and TrainingPhD, Educational Linguistics, Stanford University, 2004
+Biography, Education and TrainingPhD, Education (Educational Linguistics), Stanford University, 2004

 MA, Teaching English to Speakers of Other Languages (TESOL) and Bilingual Education, University of Maryland Baltimore County, 1996

-BA, American Studies and English, Georgetown University, 1989
+BA, American Studies and English, Georgetown University (Magna Cum Laude), 1989

 Honors, Awards and Grants2010-2011 National Academy of Education/Spencer Postdoctoral Fellowship.